Spokane City Credit Union’s mission is to prudently promote and serve the genuine financial needs of our members with trust, education, and dignity.

 Our excellent and personalized member service, our exclusive focus on the financial needs of individuals and families, and the way we live out our community-focused values is what makes us distinctive, now and in the future.

-We invite you to join us and see how we make a difference in the Spokane community, one member at a time.
+We invite you to join us and see for yourself the SCCU difference.

 The Credit Union Difference